 Other Good Products

 If you like Betterment, but want something a little more hands on, there are a few more options for you.
 Scottrade has similar software and a similarly low barrier to entry, even though it does come with a higher minimum account balance.
-However, if you want to make sound investments, Scottrade might be a suitable alternative.
+Scottrade is another platform that investors can choose from

 For traders who want something even more hands-free than Betterment, and want easy access to their investments over their phone, Stash Invest is a stock trading app with only a $5 minimum balance and the ability to invest in a variety of pre-packaged diversified portfolios.